How to Choose the Right Sheet Metal Hardware for Your Project

 • Available as self-drilling, self-tapping and speed fastening

-Fig. 4: Pop Rivets
+Fig. 4: Pop Rivet

 Design Considerations for Rivets